 About 5 days before my due date, my doctor declared that there was “not much going on down there.”
 So the night I went into labor, I had what I thought were some Braxton-Hicks during dinner.
-My husband, Evan, was exhausted from work and fell asleep right afterwards.
-I watched TV while he slept--everything was prepared for the baby who I didn’t expect to come any time soon.
+My husband, Evan, was exhausted from work and fell asleep right afterward.
+I watched TV while he slept–everything was prepared for the baby who I didn’t expect to come any time soon.

 And then the contractions started coming closer together.
 My cats looked at me like I was crazy as I leaned on things and breathed.
 By 2 am, the contractions were about 5 minutes apart.
 I woke my husband and said, “I don’t know, but I THINK it might be time.”

 I felt guilty but called my OB at that hour anyway.
 He said, “It might be it,” and told me to head over to the hospital.
 We weren’t feeling particularly rushed because I knew first babies could take a while.
 My bag had been packed for weeks, but my husband decided that he should not only shower, but then to repack the entire bag.